Alec12/AdTech-Second-Price-Auction-Model-Baseline/README.md

 ---

 Created this for a class project.
 Once all submissions were collected, my algorithm submission `bidder_naidoo.py` was pit against all other submissions in a final competition.
 In a competition game, one Bidder from each submissions will be created along with a set of Users.
-Points were awarded based on the final ranking. `This placed Top 10 out of 130 submissions`.
+Points were awarded based on the final ranking. `This placed 9th out of 130 submissions`.